jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

 (`cachedBy`'s particular implementation is less interesting though it's fairly straightforward to build on top of Yesod's specific cache or to make your own within your `Handler` monad.)

-This allows us to share the results of database lookups within a single request across the lifecycle of the request.
-Without it, there's really no way to share data between your middleware and your handler contexts.
+This allows us to share the results of database lookups across the lifecycle of a single request.
+Without it, there's really no way (within Yesod's framework) to share data between your middleware and your handler contexts.

 ### 2. Just Pass the Whole Thing